anugurthi/aws-devops-roadmap/projects/README.md

 | 09 | Kubernetes Workload on EKS | [project-09-eks](./project-09-eks/) |
 | 10 | Production Database with RDS Multi-AZ | [project-10-rds](./project-10-rds/) |

+Each folder now includes architecture blueprints, implementation steps, validation checklists, and stretch goals to push your learning.
+Follow the projects sequentially or cherry-pick the ones that match your role requirements.

 Start with project 01 as soon as you finish the EC2 and VPC deep dives to cement the core infrastructure concepts.